Rahe/simple-image-sizes/readme.txt

 3. Choose the sizes to regenerate and regenerate them

 == Changelog ==
+* 3.0.10
+    * Remove text-domain on the header for language pack
 * 3.0.9
     * Reuse the after_setup_theme for image size registering
     * Code formatting and cleaning